ehbihenscoding/MultiFiTimeSeries/README.md

 oneprocess is the in progress branch

-cobal is the branch for cluster computer
+cobal is the branch for cluster computer.
+All the figures in the article were constructed with this branch.